 LAND Price includes

-- Accommodation and meals (Day 1 till Day 14 Breakfast, except the dinner in Venice)
+- Meals (Day 1 till Day 14 Breakfast, except the dinner in Venice)

 - Internal transfer

 - Luggage transfer as indicated in itinerary

 - Local guide